REQUEST AVAILABILITY FOR A SUITABLE DAY.

 Walking easy first into the Hag’s Glen for 45 minutes to warm up.
 Then with short scrambles on the mountain path north of Lough Gouragh, and steep climb heading via O’Shea's Gully to the col on Beenkeragh ridge.
 Bearing southeast about 25 minutes to the summit.
 Taking our time to enjoy the views, take pictures, and have lunch break.

-The way down will be via Devil’s Ladder, a steep gully where some scrambling down is required; or Zig-Zag path; or Heaven's Gate depending on weather conditions and safety.
+The way down will be via Devil’s Ladder, a steep gully where some scrambling down is required; or Zig-Zag path; depending on weather conditions and safety.

 “We had a fantastic day on our climb to Carrauntoohil with Cesar.
 He was a great guide and went at our pace, being mindful of safety at all times.
 His knowledge of the mountains is very impressive and he took us on a quieter route which made it very interesting for us.
 Cesar was a great companion for the day.
 We recommend his trip highly and look forward to doing another climb with him in the near future.”

 Beenkeragh with stunning views is the second-highest peak in Ireland at 1,008 metres (3,300 ft)

 "Guided hike Beenkeragh" Available for booking on Airbnb

 - Distance of 12 km

 - Total climbing 950 metres

 On our approach to the mountain we walk into Hag’s Glen for one hour before our first rest, with some scrambling we reach the base of the Hag’s Tooth at 500 metres high.

 We then prepare for the summit and the actual climb, with short scrambles and steep climb we will head up via the corrie between Knockbrinnea and Hag’s Tooth Ridge.